eX-Mech/mechthesis/cover-letter/README.md

 ## USE OF THE TEMPLATE
-The templates is made by two files (`cover.tex` and `distribution-list.dat`) that needs to be edited.
+The templates is made by two files (`cover.tex` and `distribution-list.dat`) that need to be edited.

 ### cover.tex
  - Student's information: edit the address and the signature according to